ScienceDirect API in R#

 This tutorial content is intended to help facilitate academic research.
 Please check your institution for their Text and Data Mining or related License Agreement with Elsevier.

-Note: See your institution’s rate limit in the ScienceDirect API Terms of Use.
+NOTE: See your institution’s rate limit with ScienceDirect API Terms of Use.

 Setup#